ultralight-beam/UBIPs/README.md

 This document describes the process for proposing, documenting, and implementing changes to the UB project.

 ## The Proposal Process
-1. The proposal author [creates a brief issue](https://golang.org/issue/new) describing the proposal.\
+1. The proposal author creates a new issue describing the proposal.\
    Note: There is no need for a design document at this point.\
    Note: A non-proposal issue can be turned into a proposal by simply adding the proposal label.